WildbookOrg/wbia-plugin-humpbacktl/README.md

-# IBEIS Identification Plugin Example
+# IBEIS Identification HumpbackTL Example
 An example of how to design and use a Python module as a plugin in the IBEIS IA system

 # Installation